A Web3 Naming Layer for the AI Agent Economy

 👉 Learn more about minting, resolvers, and naming strategy on our Guide page.

-coordination, commerce, and governance.
+across platforms and ecosystems.
 Many TLDs are flexible and may support multiple use cases.

 The Agent Story showcases just a few of the many ways these TLDs can be used -